-87. At the closing plenary of the session, a representative of Asia Indigenous Peoples Pact made a statement on behalf of the major groups and stakeholders except business and industry.
-He noted with regret the abandonment of proposed resolutions on deforestation, agricultural supply chains and the strengthening of geoengineering governance and the dilutions of other resolutions that would mean, inter alia, a lack of concerted action on, and resources for, implementation.
-Major groups intended to enhance their engagement in work programmes with the inclusion of indigenous traditional knowledge and practices and to continue to work on a global governance framework to address plastic pollution.
+88. At the closing plenary of the session, a representative of Asia Indigenous Peoples Pact made a statement on behalf of the major groups and stakeholders except business and industry.
+He noted with regret the abandonment of proposed resolutions on deforestation, agricultural supply chains and the strengthening of geoengineering governance and the dilution of other resolutions, which would mean, inter alia, a lack concerted action on and resources for implementation.
+Major groups intended to enhance their engagement in work programmes with the inclusion of indigenous traditional knowledge and practices and to continue to work on a global governance framework for addressing plastic pollution.